gapcoin-project/C-Utils/README.md

 Time Diff
 ---
-Just an util to calculate the diffenece between two times (timval struct)
+Just an until to calculate the difference between two times (timval struct)

-WAFE
+WAVE
 ---
 Low level implementation of the WAVE-RIFF file format